American Muslims fear a new wave of Islamophobia

 Nihad Awad, executive director of the Council on American-Islamic Relations, called on Carson to "withdraw from the presidential race because he is unfit to lead, because his views are inconsistent with the United States Constitution."

-In an Anaheim neighborhood known as “Little Arabia”, Abdallah Soueidan said the comments will inevitably cause trouble.
+In an Anaheim neighbourhood known as “Little Arabia”, Abdallah Soueidan said the comments will inevitably cause trouble.
 “They are stirring things up," said Soueidan, 57, who moved from Lebanon 37 years ago.

 His 18-year-old son, Radwan – a college volleyball player in jeans and T-shirt – said he reads hate-filled anti-Muslim screeds online all the time.
 But, referring to Carson, he said: “I don’t know how a presidential candidate could say a thing like that.
 It doesn’t sound American at all."